CryptoRodeo/boar-lang/README.md

 - For loops
 - Base project refactors
 - Additional dev notes for each interpreter component
-- Improved interpreter prompt (syntax highlighting, improved exiting)
+- Improved REPL:
+  - evaluate multiple lines
+  - user input history
+  - syntax highlighting
+  - exit typing `exit()`
 - Other features that are currently a WIP

 ## Quick Start Guide: